How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Adhesive plays a massive role in protecting the assembly of vinyl planks or tiles.
 The wrong type of adhesive can make discoloration happen more quickly, and so does the residue of adhesive when you remove the previous installation.

-Remove the old adhesive completely
+Take off the old adhesive entirely

 Make sure to scrape off the adhesive thoroughly when installing new vinyl flooring.
 Otherwise, it can lead to uneven floors and expose the vinyl to extra moisture.
 The new adhesive may also react with the residues to form yellow spots.